Antonia M. Apps is a partner in the New York office of Milbank and a member of the firm’s Litigation & Arbitration Group.

 Recognition & Accomplishments

+In 2020, Ms. Apps was named in the National Law Journal’s list of “Litigation Trailblazers for 2020.”
 In 2019, Ms. Apps was named to Crain’s New York Business’ “Notable Women in Law” list.
 The list recognizes the brightest and boldest legal minds of New York City based on both distinguished careers and exceptional civic and philanthropic activities.

 Ms. Apps received her undergraduate degree in law from the University of Sydney (1990) and went on to earn a Bachelor of Civil Law at Oxford University (1993) and an LLM from Harvard Law School (1994).
 She served as a law clerk for the Hon.
 Fred I. Parker in the US Court of Appeals for the Second Circuit, and previously as a law clerk to the Hon.
 Tom W. Waddell, Chief Judge of the Equity Division in the New South Wales Supreme Court.